fork-commit-merge/fork-commit-merge/README.md

 Now you are ready to start working on the issues!
 Remember every once in a while to pull from the upstream repository to keep your local repository up to date with the main project.

-If you are not familiar about the contribution process, you can check out some useful videos in our website's Resources section: [forkcommitmerge.vercel.app/resources](https://forkcommitmerge.vercel.app/resources).
+If you are not familiar about the contribution process, you can check out some useful videos in our website's Resources section: [forkcommitmerge.dev/resources](https://forkcommitmerge.dev/resources).

 _Note: We recommend to always create new branch with each Issue you solve!
 Otherwise the pull requests will get too large and there could be possible merge conflicts._

 ## Tasks

-*Note: These tasks will not count towards Hacktoberfest or any other similar "coding competitions", since this repository is an educational repository, hence against the Hacktoberfest guidelines.*
+_Note: These tasks will not count towards Hacktoberfest or any other similar "coding competitions", since this repository is an educational repository, hence against the Hacktoberfest guidelines._

 We present over 130 several tasks for different languages, libraries and frameworks with varying difficulty.
 You can choose which task you want to work with and which difficulty you want to solve.
 You can also choose to solve multiple tasks if you want to.
 Just remember to create a new branch for each task you solve.

 Firstly, open the `tasks` directory and select which language you want to work with by opening one of the following directories:

 - HTML
 - HTMX
 - CSS
 - SASS
 - Tailwind CSS
 - Bootstrap CSS
 - ReScript
 - CoffeeScript
 - JavaScript
 - JavaScript/Jest
 - JavaScript/Jasmine
 - TypeScript
 - TypeScript/Vitest
 - React
 - Next.js
 - Three.js
 - Vue.js
 - Svelte
 - Astro
 - Angular
 - Solid.js
 - Ember.js
 - GraphQL
 - NGINX
 - Express.js
 - Electron.js
 - C
 - C++
 - C#
 - Blazor
 - D
 - F#
 - Ada
 - Java
 - Kotlin
 - Scala
 - Groovy
 - Python
 - Flask
 - Django
 - Solidity
 - Vyper
 - Ruby
 - Rails
 - Elixir
 - Crystal
 - PHP
 - Laravel
 - Go
 - Dart
 - Flutter
 - Swift
 - React Native
 - Julia
 - Rust
 - Haskell
 - Lua
 - Clojure
 - OCaml
 - LaTeX
 - Lisp
 - Fortran
 - Pascal
 - COBOL
 - Erlang
 - Smalltalk
 - Zig
 - R
 - Nim
 - MATLAB
 - Octave
 - SQL
 - TLA+
 - Bash
 - Perl
 - Mojo
 - ASM (Assembly)
 - JSON
 - YAML
 - TOML
 - XML
 - Markdown
 - Docker
 - Kubernetes

 Then you can open one of these directories to choose between three difficulties:

 - Easy
 - Medium
 - Hard

 After that you are ready to get solving!